 Genomics in Palliative Care

+A genomic diagnosis will not usually change the management of a patient receiving palliative care.
+However, identifying a genomic cause of their disease may benefit their family members.
 It is not always appropriate to offer genomic testing to patients receiving palliative care; patients may not want to know if there is a risk of their children developing similar symptoms, and family members are focussed on supporting their loved one.
 However, in the future, family members may wish to understand their own risk.

 How can palliative care teams help?